Are Mesothelioma Settlements Taxable?

 There are two types of interest:

-• Pre-judgment interest begins to accumulate when your lawsuit is filed up until a settlement amount is reached.
+• Pre-judgment interest begins to accumulate when your lawsuit is filed until a settlement amount is reached.

 • Post-judgment interest can then build upon these damages from the time the settlement is determined until it’s actually paid out.